by Sean Croxton

 I’m not looking to turn this blog into a sales pitch.
 All I’ll say is that most people take a multivitamin as a form of nutrient insurance; just to be sure they get most of what they need.

-Protandim is my NRF2-activation insurance.
-Consisting of turmeric, ashwaganda, green tea extract, bacopa, and milk thistle, it is scientifically proven by seven peer-reviewed studies to hit the switch on NRF2 and upregulate the production of disease-fighting enzymes.
+This supplement is my NRF2-activation insurance.
+Consisting of turmeric, ashwaganda, green tea extract, bacopa, and milk thistle, it is scientifically proven by 15 peer-reviewed studies (look em up on Pubmed) to hit the switch on NRF2 and upregulate the production of disease-fighting enzymes.
 We’ll discuss glutathione, likely the most important enzyme, tomorrow!

 I’m out!
 Keep hittin’ switches!